-Researchers study cry acoustics to determine risk for autismNovember 27th, 2012 in Autism spectrum disorders /
+Researchers study cry acoustics to determine risk for autismNovember 27, 2012 in Medicine & Health / Autism spectrum disorders

 Autism is a poorly understood family of related conditions.
 People with autism generally lack normal social interaction skills and engage in a variety of unusual and often characteristic behaviors, such as repetitive movements.
 While there is no specific medical treatment for autism, some success has been shown with early behavioral intervention.